What Does Suffix Mean in Banking?

 The primary purpose of suffixes is to differentiate between various sub-accounts or sub-categories within a larger account.
 For example, if you have a savings account with a bank, you may have multiple suffixes assigned to your account to represent different sub-accounts such as fixed deposits, recurring deposits, or joint accounts.

-Related Article: Is Ray Gibson and Claude Banks Still Alive?
+Related Article: Is Jonathan Banks Still Alive?

 By using suffixes, banks can easily identify and track the different types of transactions and balances associated with each sub-account.
 This helps in streamlining the management of accounts and provides more accurate reporting and analysis.